 - MIT Admissions for short. back to text ↑

 - Before any applicant is accepted, that person’s application passes through at least five distinct stages of review and is evaluated by several different committees composed of admissions officers and faculty reviewers.
-This process, which is unique in its particular design and has held fast for more than fifty years, guards against an individual’s biases, preferences, or familiarity with a given applicant swaying a decision unfairly. back to text ↑
+This process, which is unique in its particular design and has held fast for more than 50 years, guards against an individual’s biases, preferences, or familiarity with a given applicant swaying a decision unfairly. back to text ↑

 - For example, we routinely extend deadlines on account of disasters, and routinely waive fees if they might present any hardship. back to text ↑